Birchington: Sport and leisure

 Westgate and Birchington Golf Club has an 18-hole 4877 yd course on the cliff tops between Westgate and Birchington.

 Birchington Bridge Club meets twice a week at the Our Lady and St Benedict's Church Hall.
-A football pitch is provided at the council owned Birchington Recreation Ground.
+A football pitch is provided at the council-owned Birchington Recreation Ground.

-As a seaside resort, the village has several clubs for watersports.
+As a seaside resort, the village has several clubs for water sports.
 Minnis Bay Sailing Club, founded in 1950, is a dinghy and catamaran club where members can sail for fun, but competitions are also held most weekends.
 Speed boats, jet skis and water skis can be launched near the beach at Beresford Gap by members of Beresford Wakeboard and Water Ski Club, which was established in 2004 to help alleviate anti-social behaviour in the area.
 Anglers are catered for by Birchington Sea Angling Society.

-Media

-There are two local weekly newspapers providing news on the Thanet district area.
-Isle Of Thanet KM Extra is a free newspaper, while Isle of Thanet Gazette is paid-for.
-Isle Of Thanet KM Extra is owned by the KM Group, Isle of Thanet Gazette is owned by Trinity Mirror.
-There are two local newsmagazines produced for the people of Birchington: The Birchington Roundabout, which began publishing in April 2003, and The Birchington Forum.
-KMFM Thanet is a radio station on frequency 107.2FM, owned by the KM Media Group.
-Community radio station Academy FM (Thanet) launched in 2010 on 107.8FM.

-More recently, Birchington Together CIC starting publishing a monthly magazine/newsletter, Birchington Buzz.
-In February 2017, Local journalist Kathy Bailes, set up The Isle of Thanet News – covering news across the whole of the Isle of Thanet.

-Children and Young People

-For a lot of years, there has been a mixture of different groups for the young people and children of the village.
-Brownies, Girl Guides and Scouts have a large membership.

-There is mention of a youth club in Birchington since the 1960s; simply referred to as 'Birchington Youth Club'.
-After many changes, the youth club name was changed to 'Target Youth Hub' in 2017.
-It is run by a local group and headed up by Youth Worker, Melanie Megson, who has been involved since 2007.
+Brownies, Girl Guides, Cubs and Scouts have a large membership in the area.
+In operation since the 1960s, Birchington Youth Club became Target Youth Hub in 2017.